monaf-chowdhury/monaf-chowdhury.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-Write your biography here.
+I am a Research Assistant at the [MAIM Lab](https://www.maimlab.com/) of Robotics & Mechatronics Engineering in the University of Dhaka, Bangladesh.
+Currently, I am working on a [Wellcome Leap - In Utero](https://wellcomeleap.org/inutero/) funded project (Title: Translation of a Wearable Fetal Movement Monitor towards Stillbirth Prevention) collaborating with University College Dublin to develop a wearable device to monitor fetal movements to cut stillbirth rates.

+Recently, I graduated from the University of Dhaka in Robotics and Mechatronics Engineering, supervised by [Dr. Md Mehedi Hasan](https://www.du.ac.bd/faculty/faculty_details/HSS/4706).
+My fourth year thesis project was on "Enhancing UAV Based Human Action Recognition: A Deep Learning Approach".
+[Report Link](https://drive.google.com/file/d/1im1cmDKfGHdqRqx8z4r-s_zfVFTyEj2g/view?usp=sharing)

 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
-The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.
+The code is already in, just name your picture `prof_pic.png` and put it in the `img/` folder.

 Put your address / P.O. box / other info right below your picture.
 You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
 Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.